 Now, remember, depending on the type of porcelain tiles you have, you may have to adjust your cleaning methods.
 It will either be polished, unpolished, glazed, unglazed, or textured.
 The above instructions will work for all types, but are recommended for unpolished/unglazed.

 Textured, Polished, or Glazed Tiles

 If you’re cleaning textured, polished, or glazed porcelain, you need to be a little extra careful.
-While porcelain is strong, it can be easy to dull the polishing or glazing over time.
+While porcelain is strong, it can dull quite easily over time.
 You can likewise lose texture if you are not careful.

 What not to do with Porcelain Tiles